 - Priorities.
 Speak to customers and people who align with your target audience to find out what’s most important to them in relation to your business.
 For example, if you’re a B2B software company, knowing that your audience values customer support over a competitive price point is very valuable information.

 Take this information and create one or more rounded personas like HubSpot’s Marketing Mary, and ensure they’re at the core of your digital marketing strategy.
-If you need more detail, check out this comprehensive buyer persona guide with templates.

 2) Identify your goals & the digital marketing tools you’ll need.

-As a marketer, your goals should always be tied back to the fundamental goals of the business.
+Your marketing goals should always be tied back to the fundamental goals of the business.
 For example, if your business’s goal is to increase online revenue by 20%, your goal as a marketer might be to generate 50% more leads via the website than you did last year to contribute towards that success.

 Whatever your overarching goal is, you need to know how to measure it, and more importantly, actually be able to measure it (i.e., have the right digital marketing tools in place to do so).
 How you measure the effectiveness of your digital strategy will be different for each business and dependent on your goal(s), but it’s vital to ensure you’re able to do so, as it’s these metrics which will help you adjust your strategy in the future.